dragoncoder047/dragoncoder047.github.io/markdown/pages/index.md

 ## The other incarnations of me

-Cellular automata is one of my interests, and while I don't spend much time on it I do contribute to the [conwaylife.com forums](https://conwaylife.com/forums/) under the username [**wirehead**](https://conwaylife.com/forums/memberlist.php?mode=viewprofile&u=2991).
+Cellular automata is one of my interests, and while I don't spend much time on it I do occasionally contribute to the [conwaylife.com forums](https://conwaylife.com/forums/) under the username [**wirehead**](https://conwaylife.com/forums/memberlist.php?mode=viewprofile&u=2991).

 [My YouTube channel](https://youtube.com/@dragoncoder047).
 Mostly electronics, LEGO machines, and goofing around with friends.
 These are longer videos of what I'm more proud of.
 Occasionally a "hey, this is cool" type video gets uploaded but not too often.